OpenChain-Project/OpenChain-KWG/content/en/resource/curriculum/_index.md

 ## How to join

-Training Slide Korean translation is jointly performed on GitHub, and anyone can participate.
+Curriculum Korean translation is jointly performed on GitHub, and anyone can participate.
 Please join!

 <div class="mx-auto">
 	<a class="btn btn-lg btn-secondary mr-3 mb-4" href="https://github.com/OpenChain-Project/Curriculum-Translation-KR">